I’m not sure what I would do without books; thus, my RIA recommended reading list for 2021.

 These books don’t cost much, but the words are priceless.

 I enjoy fiction and self-improvement, as well as financial or economic titles.
 My reading interests are purposely varied to exercise both sides of my brain and minimize confirmation bias.

 Candidly, as much as investors believe money is about numbers, it’s equally about emotions and intuition.
 After all, what are investments but stories?
-Money matters are much grayer than you’re lead to believe.
+What are your actions with money but scripts created by others and mentally imbed consciously or unconsciously?
+Money matters are much grayer than we’re lead to believe.

-With over 30 years of financial services industry experience and employed 14 of them by a large organization that minimized the impact of the financial crisis on client portfolios, I cannot in good faith endorse most of their investing and finance selections.
+With over 30 years of financial services industry experience and employed 14 of them by a large organization that minimized the financial crisis’s impact on client portfolios, I cannot in good faith endorse their most popular investing and finance selections.

 So, no thanks.

 My top five selections reflect where my current focus lies.
 The books of 2021 accentuate my learning objectives.
 If you enjoy them too, let me know.